C++ application programming interface

 The host-side sequence model mirrors the encoded data consumed by the streamer core.
 The core types are defined in elements.hh and sequence.hh.

-Besides the text sequence format used by several tools, Sequence also supports VCD import and deterministic waveform export back to VCD.
+Besides the text sequence format used by several tools, Sequence also supports Value Change Dump (VCD) import and deterministic waveform export back to VCD.
 The export path targets sequences that can be reduced to a regular effective output waveform; control-flow and random elements are intentionally rejected.
+The C++ VCD export default is $timescale 10ns, matching the VCD import default of a 10 ns PulsePins output period.

 For exact, lossless interchange, Sequence also supports a self-describing binary format that preserves the full internal sequence representation, including control-flow elements and the force-trigger flag.